mrgreenapples/PersonalProjects/SudokoCode/README.md

-This is a Sudoko game made with Java.
+This is a Sudoku game made with Java.
 The grid boxes can be accessed with either the mouse or keyboard keys.
 Press q to quit and display solution.
 Input a single number followed by 'c' to check your answer.